reachlightspeed/lightspeed-site/CONTENT.md

 Mobile devices comprise more than half of overall web traffic and this proportion grows every day

-* Your competitors are moving fast
+* Your competition is moving quickly

-There's no way to outperform your competition moving as slowly as they are
+There's no way to outperform your competition moving slowly

 ## How it works